I've walked into a lot of BJJ academies over the years.

 The Moment Growth Becomes the Crisis

-Let's say the academy moves to bigger premises.
-The rent jumps — maybe from $2,000 a month to $4,000.
-That's not an unusual increase when you're going from a small space to a real facility.
+Say the academy moves to bigger premises.
+The rent jumps, maybe from $2,000 a month to $4,000.
+That's a normal jump when you go from a small space to a real facility.

 Now the math changes.

 He needs more students to cover the higher rent.
 More students means more classes.
-More classes means he's teaching more — not less.
-But he also can't afford professional cleaning, so he's cleaning too.
+More classes means he's teaching more, not less.
+He can't afford professional cleaning, so he's cleaning too.
 Can't afford another instructor, so he's covering those shifts himself.
-The admin is piling up.
+The admin piles up.
 The billing is a mess.
-Every day is an exercise in putting out fires.
+Every day is putting out fires.

 Very quickly, he's doing five jobs instead of one.